 Taking the next step in potty training is a whole new world for kids – and learning to control their bodily functions can be riddled with accidents and anxiety of wetting the bed.
 A two year old who is learning to listen to their body and use the bathroom may wake more often to use the potty and also, a child whose still in diapers becomes more aware of a wet or full diaper early in the morning and want to be changed.

-2 Year Olds Need Less Sleep & Have Longer Stretches Without Downtime
+4. 2 Year Old Toddlers Need Less Sleep

 As children get older, they need less sleep than say a newborn or one-year-old.
 Children who are two need between 12-14 hours of sleep during a 24 hour period, split between nap & overnight sleep.